After fuelling for the fight, allies show off their military might in skies over Malaysia

 When Japanese forces invaded the Malay Peninsula, the capital ships were dispatched from Singapore to stop them.

-On December 10 1941 – just three days after the attack on Pearl Harbor – Force Z was intercepted by the Japanese in the South China Sea.
+On 10 December – just three days after the attack on Pearl Harbor – Force Z was intercepted by the Japanese.

 Lacking air cover, the two ships were first sighted and subjected to a ferocious and sustained attack by Japanese bombers.